Assistant Director of Residence Life

 Kat Michael is a native Kentuckian and a recent transplant to the Northeast.
 She received her BA from Western Kentucky University and while at WKU began her focus in student housing and student programing by working for the campus' Housing and Residence Life Department as an Assistant Housing Director.
 She also served on a number of boards and student groups which focused on queer, trans, and minority issues.
 After leaving WKU, Kat joined Sullivan University as their Housing and Residence Life Graduate Assistant, filling in numerous positions while also working with the on campus LGBTQ group.
 Kat has recently began work on her masters through Simmons College and their Gender and Cultural program.
 She enjoys reading, writing, geek culture, video games, coffee, and is excited to join the Simmons community.

-Program Coordinator, Office of Student Leadership and Activities
+Assistant Director, Office of Student Leadership and Activities & Resident Director, Arnold & North Hall

-Corey Zohlman came to Simmons in July of 2012 as the Program Coordinator for OSLA.
-Prior to joining the Simmons staff, Corey worked for Princeton University as the Assistant Director of the Frist Campus Center.
-He has also worked at Wesleyan University in both Student Activities and Campus Center Operations and Central Connecticut State University in Academic Advising where he earned his B.A. in Psychology and his M.S. in Counseling with a concentration in Student Development in Higher Education.
-In his free time he likes to explore new cuisines, go to the beach, play trivia competitively, ride his bike, shop and travel to the Caribbean.
+Corey Zohlman joined the Simmons staff in July of 2012 and is in his 3rd year at Simmons as the Assistant Director for the Office of Student Leadership and Activities.
+Prior to joining the Simmons staff, Corey worked at Princeton University as the Assistant Director of the Frist Campus Center.
+He has also worked at Wesleyan University in both Student Activities and Campus Center Operations.
+Corey attended Central Connecticut State University where he earned his B.A. in Psychology and his M.S. in Counseling with a concentration in Student Development in Higher Education.
+In his free time he loves to indulge in trying different coffee shops around Boston, explore the city, watch too much E!
+Network, attend car shows and take random trips to explore New England.

 Edward Byrne joined the Simmons Residence Life staff in August of 2012.
 His previous professional experience includes serving as the Coordinator of Student Diversity Programs for grades 9-12 in the Cambridge Public Schools, where he developed diversity initiatives and multicultural programming, and advised school, district, and city leaders on culturally competent curriculum, instruction, and school climate practices.
 He continues to teach a seminar on race and culture for high school juniors and seniors every year.
 Additionally, he was Vice-Chair of the Massachusetts Commission on GLBT Youth, an independent state agency that provides oversight and sets policy on supporting GLBT youth across the state.
 He received his Bachelor of Liberal Arts degree in Social Studies from Harvard University and is a native of Methuen, MA.